waveproductions/NadekoBot/README.md

 2. Extract the zip archive in a folder
 3. Edit the **credentials.json** the explanation is located [**here**](https://nadekobot.readthedocs.io/en/latest/JSON%20Explanations/#setting-up-credentialsjson-file).
 But we will need to edit the RedisOptions as well. **{Host}**:**{Port}**, name=**{User}**, password=**{Password}** replace them with credentials from Heroku Redis Dasboard(remove the {} brackets).
 ![Image of RedisOptions](https://i.imgur.com/dipJaQg.png)
-And the ConnectionString for Database as well
+And the ConnectionString and Type for Database as well, look at the "Setting Up The Database" section.

- **NB!** *If you are using a domain name to connect to database take a note that some domain names may require a **www** prefix and some doesn't to connect to the database.
-	For example my college SQL Server needs a *www* before the domain name and the gearhost's doesn't.*
 4. Save

 ## Deploying To Heroku